Creating Tracy Extensions

 Registration

-Registration is done by calling Tracy\Debugger::getBar()->addPanel()
+Registration is done by calling Tracy\Debugger::getBar()->addPanel():

 Tracy\Debugger::getBar()->addPanel(new ExamplePanel);